 Publicity - Posters and banners are prepared to order for a nominal fee or are free to campus clubs.
 Information about the posting policy for GWC can be obtained from the Office of Student Life and Leadership.
 The LED Marquee, located in the Student Center Patio, is available to post on-campus events and programs.

 Student Participation on College Committees - Students are

-encouraged to participate in the

-participatory governance process at

-Golden West College.
+encouraged to serve as student representatives in the participatory governance process at Golden West College.